Incubaid/herolib/aiprompts/doctree/doctree_specs.md

-> NOTE: Atlas is the default document collections/export pipeline used by the current Docusaurus integration (see `lib/data/atlas/client`).
+> NOTE: DocTree is the default document collections/export pipeline used by the current Docusaurus integration (see `lib/data/doctree/client`).
 The Doctree module described here is an alternative/legacy export mechanism that still exists but is not the primary path.
-Use Atlas by default unless you explicitly need Doctree.
+Use DocTree by default unless you explicitly need Doctree.

 # Doctree Export Specification